Understanding Dry Gas Seals: Types, Applications, and Benefits

 The gas film separates the faces, maintaining minimal contact, which reduces wear, allows high-speed operation, and achieves near-zero leakage.

-Single Dry Gas Seal
+Single Gas Seal for Clean Gas Applications

 • Single pair of seal faces.